 Develop national and European programs to provide computing power and data storage at reduced costs for research organizations and innovative SMEs in the field of AI.
-These programs will also aim to promote the development of innovative architectures necessary for the design and operation of AI systems from European companies and institutions.
+Simultaneously, promote access to protected data held by European institutions and companies through sovereign data spaces.
+These programs should aim to foster the development of innovative architectures essential for the design and operation of AI systems originating from European enterprises and institutions.